Student Services and Amenities Fee (SSAF)

 SSAF ensures that you have students representing you

 SUPRA has fought hard to ensure that postgraduate students are represented at the University of Sydney.
-We have fought to be included in decision-making processes, and now have places on many boards and committees that direct the University’s policies.
-We also campaign, protest, and write letters to the University executive to push for students’ interests.
+We have fought to be included in decision-making processes, and now have places on many University boards and committees that influence University policies.
+We also campaign, protest, and write letters to the University to push for students’ interests.

 SSAF gives you access to services